Cricket in India

 Cricket is the most popular sport in India.
 It is played almost everywhere in the country.
-The Board of Control for Cricket in India is the governing body of Indian cricket and conduct all domestic tournaments and select the players for the India national cricket team and India women's national cricket team.
+The Board of Control for Cricket in India (BCCI) is the governing body of cricket in India.
+It conducts all the domestic tournaments in India and select the players for the India national cricket team and the India women's national cricket team to represent India at international cricket.

-Domestic competitions in India annually organized by BCCI include the Ranji Trophy, the Duleep Trophy, the Vijay Hazare Trophy, the Deodhar Trophy, the Irani Trophy and the Syed Mushtaq Ali Trophy.
-The Indian Premier League (IPL), a Twenty20 tournament where various city-based franchises compete in a style similar to American football, is one of the biggest sporting leagues and the biggest cricketing league in the world.
-In 2023 it launched a similar league for women, the Women's Premier League (WPL).

-International cricket in India does not follow a consistent pattern and is spread throughout the calendar year, unlike other cricketing teams such as Australia and England, who tour other countries during the winter and play at home during the summer.
-The Indian cricket team is one of the most successful cricket teams in the world, having won 2 Cricket World Cups, 2 T20 World Cups, 3 Champions Trophies and finishing runners up twice in World Test Championships.
-India also has won a Women's Cricket World Cup.
+International cricket in India does not follow a consistent pattern and is spread throughout the calendar year, unlike the Australian and English cricket teams who tour other countries during their respective winter and play at home during their respective summer.
+The India cricket team is one of the most successful cricket teams in the world, having won 2 Cricket World Cups, 3 T20 World Cups, 3 Champions Trophies and finishing runners-up twice in World Test Championships.
+The India women's national cricket team has also won a Women's Cricket World Cup.
 India has hosted multiple Cricket World Cups, (Note: It hosted the 1987, 1996, 2011 and 2023 Cricket World Cups, the 2006 Champions Trophy and the 2016 T20 World Cup.
-It also hosted 2013 Women's Cricket World Cup.) and will host the 2026 Men's T20 World Cup, (Note: the 2026 Men's T20 World Cup is scheduled to take place in India, but Sri Lanka will also serve as a co-host.) the 2029 Champions Trophy, and the 2031 Cricket World Cup in furure.
+It also hosted 2013 Women's Cricket World Cup.) and will host the 2026 Men's T20 World Cup, (Note: the 2026 Men's T20 World Cup is scheduled to take place in India, but Sri Lanka will also serve as a co-host.) the 2029 Champions Trophy, and the 2031 Cricket World Cup in future.
 (Note: the 2031 Cricket World Cup is scheduled to take place in India, but Bangladesh will also serve as a co-host.)